afrievalt/best-practices-react/ideal.md

 ##### 5. **_Use CSS_**

-A deep understating of CSS can eliminate JavaScript logic.
+A deep understanding of CSS can eliminate JavaScript logic.

 #### 6. **Avoid parsing**